Fukushima contractor denies claims its staff concealed work terms

-TOKYO (Reuters) - A construction firm involved in the clean-up at the Fukushima nuclear plant said it employed a worker who brought a complaint to labor regulators, but never instructed its staff to conceal the terms of their work arrangements, as he claimed.
+TOKYO, Dec 10 (Reuters) - A construction firm involved in the clean-up at the Fukushima nuclear plant said it employed a worker who brought a complaint to labour regulators, but never instructed its staff to conceal the terms of their work arrangements, as he claimed.

 Tec, a privately-held company based in Chiba near Tokyo, said it employed Yoshitatsu Uechi, a mechanic and former bus driver, who was one of 17 workers who went to work in Fukushima in June 2012.

-Uechi and other workers in that group from Okinawa said they had been recruited by Token Kogyo, an unregistered broker, and passed on to work under the direction of Tec, which reported to Taisei Corp (1801.T), according to Uechi and other workers.
+Uechi and other workers in that group from Okinawa said they had been recruited by Token Kogyo, an unregistered broker, and passed on to work under the direction of Tec, which reported to Taisei Corp, according to Uechi and other workers.

-In September of this year, Okinawa labor regulators sanctioned Token Kogyo after investigating a complaint by Uechi and concluding the broker improperly sent workers to Fukushima.
+In September of this year, Okinawa labour regulators sanctioned Token Kogyo after investigating a complaint by Uechi and concluding the broker improperly sent workers to Fukushima.

-Last week, Reuters reported on the experience of Okinawa workers based on interviews with Uechi, others in the group, labor regulators and a review of work-related and bank records.
-[ID:nL4N0JH0FO] At the time, Tec declined to comment.
+Last week, Reuters reported on the experience of Okinawa workers based on interviews with Uechi, others in the group, labour regulators and a review of work-related and bank records.
+At the time, Tec declined to comment.

-At Fukushima, Uechi said the Okinawa workers were told by a Tec supervisor to lie to the plant’s operator, Tokyo Electric Power Co (9501.T), and to say they had been employed directly by Tec.
+At Fukushima, Uechi said the Okinawa workers were told by a Tec supervisor to lie to the plant’s operator, Tokyo Electric Power Co, and to say they had been employed directly by Tec.

 In a statement to Reuters, Tec said it employed Uechi, but had not asked any of its workers to conceal the nature of their work arrangements at Fukushima.